How to calculate ROI for E2E tests in React apps

 - Quarantine Flaky Suites: Immediately apply

 test.skip()or@skiptags.
-Require a linked JIRA ticket with a 48-hour SLA for resolution.
-Unquarantined flakiness must pass 10 consecutive green runs. - Replace Brittle Selectors: Eliminate XPath/CSS chains tied to React-generated classes.
+Require a linked ticket with a 48-hour SLA for resolution.
+Unquarantined flakiness must pass 10 consecutive green runs before reintegration. - Replace Brittle Selectors: Eliminate XPath/CSS chains tied to React-generated classes.
 Enforce

 data-testidattributes or semantic ARIA roles.
-This reduces maintenance hours by ~40% per quarter. - Shift to Contract Testing: For API boundaries, replace E2E network calls with MSW or Pact.
+This reduces maintenance hours by approximately 40% per quarter. - Shift to Contract Testing: For API boundaries, replace E2E network calls with MSW or Pact.
 Validate request/response schemas at the integration layer.

 - Scope Visual Regression: Restrict screenshot comparisons to critical user journeys only.
 Disable full-page diffs for non-critical components.